Enterprise-Neurosystem/edge-failure-prediction/README.md

 This web app is was written to serve the needs of a hands on workshop where much of the data preparation work is automated and is in read only form.

+The source data was downloaded as a csv and is served via a PostgreSQL database.
+The prediction feature can use one of two data sources.

+- `csv files` that contain prediction data with 720 data points
+- `Apache Kafka` which simulates data as it would be streamed from sensors

 ## Prerequisites

 Last tested with: